steveberardi/starplot/docs/examples.md

 ## Star Chart with an Extra Object Plotted

 Building on the first example, you can also plot additional objects and even customize their style.
-Here's an example that plots the [Coma Star Cluster](https://en.wikipedia.org/wiki/Coma_Star_Cluster) (Mel 111) as a red star:
+Here's an example that plots the [Coma Star Cluster](https://en.wikipedia.org/wiki/Coma_Star_Cluster) (Mel 111) as a red star and also changes the plot style to `GRAYSCALE`:

 ```python
 from datetime import datetime